Home (Dixie Chicks album)

 Home is the sixth studio album by American country music band Dixie Chicks, released on August 27, 2002, through Monument and Columbia Records.
 It is notable for its acoustic bluegrass sound, which stands in contrast with their previous two country pop albums.

-The group was promoting the album when lead singer Natalie Maines made controversial comments about U.S. President George W. Bush criticizing his role in the 2003 invasion of Iraq.
-The album's third single, "Travelin' Soldier", was #1 on the Billboard Country Chart the week that Maines' comments hit the press.
+While touring for the album, the Dixie Chicks publicly criticized the US president, George W. Bush, triggering a backlash.
+The third single, "Travelin' Soldier", was #1 on the Billboard Country Chart the week that Maines' comments hit the press.
 The following week, as many stations started a still-standing boycott of the Chicks' music, the song collapsed.
 None of their following singles gained traction with country radio.
 Despite these events, the album was certified 6× Multi-platinum status by the RIAA and has sold 5,979,000 copies in the United States up to November 2008.
 The album also featured a cover of Fleetwood Mac's "Landslide", which was their biggest pop crossover hit until 2007, when "Not Ready to Make Nice" peaked at #4 on the Billboard Hot 100.
 The album was also successful in Australia, in its 175th week in the country charts it was certified Triple Platinum for shipments of 210,000 copies.